Wine bottle: Environmental impact

 Glass retains its color on recycling, and the United Kingdom has a large surplus of green glass because it imports a large quantity of wine but produces very little.
 Annually 1.4 million tons are sent to landfill.

 Glass is a relatively heavy packing material and wine bottles use quite thick glass, so the tare weight of a full wine bottle is a relatively high proportion of its gross weight.
 The average weight of an empty 750 mL wine bottle is 500 g (and can range from 300 to 900 g), which makes the glass 40% of the total weight of the full bottle.
 This has led to suggestions that wine should be exported in bulk from producer regions and bottled close to the market.
 This would reduce the cost of transportation and its carbon footprint, and provide a local market for recycled green glass.

 Less radically, boxed wine is sold in large, light-weight, foil-lined cardboard containers, though its use has been restricted to cheaper products in the past and as such retains a stigma.
 Following declining sales of wine boxes in the UK, in 2009 the Office for National Statistics removed them from its Consumer Price Index measure of inflation.
-Some wine producers are exploring more alternative packagings such as plastic bottles and tetra packs.
+Some wine producers are exploring more alternative packaging types such as plastic bottles and paperboard cartons.